Heatblur-Simulations/f-14-manual/SphinxManual/Manual/source/general.rst

-AN/ALR-45 AND AN/ALR-50 RWR (F-14A)
+AN/ALR-45/50 RWR (F-14A Early)
 ***********************************

 Description
 ===========

-The AN/ALR-45 and AN/ALR-50 combination was introduced during the early 70s as a response to the increasingly lethal AAA and SAM system introduced during that era.
+The AN/ALR-45 and AN/ALR-50 combination was introduced during the early 70s as a response to the increasingly lethal SAM and AAA systems introduced during that era.
 It's purpose is to inform the crew about threats and help them defend against them by indicating reception of threat emissions and when they pose a threat to the aircraft.

 The AN/ALR-45 has four quadrant receiver antennas located on the front sides of the engine intakes as well as the trailing outer edges of the stabilators to provide a 360 degree coverage of the aircraft.
 It provides a general ECM situational awareness as well as indicating emitters locking onto and attacking the aircraft.

 The AN/ALR-50 is a dedicated missile warning system and has one upper antenna located aft of the cockpit and another lower antenna located on one of the nose gear doors.
-The purpose of the AN/ALR-50 is purely to warn of active missile and other threats engaging the aircraft outside of the normal AN/ALR-45 band.
+The purpose of the AN/ALR-50 is to detect and warn about possible missile launches.
+It can identify **MA (missile alert)** and **ML (missile launch)** conditions for some of the radars which use missile command-link signals.

 Both systems are used as a combined set and can be used to trigger countermeasure program release from the AN/ALE-39 as well as triggering the DECM into transmission.